phillamb168/catalog-service/README.md

 # Overview

+# Overview

-This repo has code for a Java spring-boot micro service.
+This repo has the code for the orders service for demostrations.
+See the [overview](https://github.com/dt-orders/overview) repo for an overiew for that whole application.

-Demo app credits go to: https://github.com/ewolff/microservice-kubernetes

-The application is built and run using Jenkins.
-See ```Jenkinsfile``` in this repo.

-This application will be packaged in a Docker image.
-See ```Dockerfile``` in this repo

 # Developer Notes

+For the order service to run locally, the ports and IP of these services needs to be passed into Docker as environment variables -AND- catalog, and customer services must be listening on the ports defined in this script.

 ## Pre-requisites

 The following programs to be installed
 * Java 1.8
 * Maven
-* IDE such as VS Code
+* Docker

 ## Build and Run Locally